Observability-Aware Control for Quadrotor Formation Flight with Range-only Measurement: Simulation and Experimental Validation

 Figures~\ref{fig:straightTrajectory} and~\ref{fig:optimalTrajectories} show straight (Case 1) and observability-aware (Case 2) trajectories during flight tests.
 The observability-aware trajectory induces an orbiting motion in the follower, while the leader continues along a uniform straight path.
 This motion pattern yields significantly more excitation in the inter-vehicle range.

-Figure~\ref{fig:flightResults} visualizes the estimation performance of the EKF-based CLS\@ in flight tests.
+Figure~\ref{fig:flightResults} shows the CLS\@ positioning performance in flight tests.
 The key performance criterion is the estimation precision: the area of the 3\(\sigma\) confidence envelope is consistently smaller for the optimized trajectory compared to the straight trajectory.
 Quantitatively, Table~\ref{tab:flightCLSUncertainty} shows that optimized trajectories yielded more than 50\% better overall positioning uncertainty along every axis.
-Furthermore, the maximum 3\(\sigma\) levels never exceeded 2 m for the optimized trajectory, while that of the straight trajectory exceeded 5 m for significant durations.
+Furthermore, the maximum 3\(\sigma\) levels never exceeded 2 m for the optimized trajectory, while those of the straight trajectory exceeded 5 m for significant durations.

-In the absence of ground-truth data, the positioning error in Fig.~\ref{fig:flightResults} is relative to the postprocessed GNSS measurements, which have a positioning variance of approximately 0.3 m.
-However, this error is still broadly illustrative of the CLS performance.
-Our optimized trajectory in Case 2 maintained stable and bounded positioning error on both the X and the Y axes.
+In the absence of ground-truth data, the positioning error in Fig.~\ref{fig:flightResults} is computed relative to a GNSS reference post-processed by an EKF, which gave a variance of approximately 0.3\(m^2\) reflecting the post-fit dispersion of the filtered solution.
+Although the positioning error should be interpreted as a relative and qualitative indicator, rather than an absolute measure of accuracy, the results remain informative.
+Our optimized trajectory in Case 2 maintained a bounded positioning error evenly on both X and Y axes.
 In contrast, the straight trajectory in Case 1 exhibited asymmetric performance: better accuracy on the X-axis but significantly worse on the Y-axis, reflecting poor excitation in that dimension.
-This shows that the optimized trajectory guarantees an acceptable positioning performance evenly across all axes, which is consistent with our goal of maximizing the minimum improvement in precision along the least observable directions.
+This shows that the optimized trajectory may contribute to an even distribution of positioning performance across all axes, which is consistent with our goal of mitigating potentially dangerous worst-case positioning errors.

 Together, our simulations and flight experiments demonstrate that our OPC can effectively improve the accuracy and precision of state estimation for the range-only quadrotor CLS.
 This improvement is achieved in the presence of realistic noise in simulations and practical model uncertainties in flight tests, even though our observability cost was derived assuming noiseless state evolution.
 This validates our approach and reinforces the utility of the OPC in applied settings.